MatthewThirkettle/calibrated-projection-MATLAB/README.md

 ## Working Examples

-We have included working examples in the package.
+We have included a set of examples in the package.

 1. Application: The file **KMS_Application.m** runs the airline application of **Kline and Tamer (2016, Quantitative Economics)**.
 This file specifies the additional options and calls  **KMS_0_Main.m**.
 The moments, gradients, and standard deviation estimator are included in the files **moments_w.m, moments_theta.m, moments_gradient.m, and moments_stdev.m** under the **DGP=9** if condition.
 2. Monte Carlo Simulations: The file **KMS_Simulation.m** replicates the simulations and there are 8 data-generating processes possible data-generating processes to choose from by setting **DGP** equal to either **1,2,...,8**.